 - Bleeds to all edges of page (1/8″ min.)

 - Fonts/images embedded

 - CMYK color mode.
 (RGB/Pantone colors will be converted)

 Place all pages in sequential order as the book would open to the viewer’s eye.

 Page 1 is always the cover and the last page should always be the back cover.

 * Except in the case for perfect bound books in which the cover may be submitted as a separate file due to adding spine width which would include the front cover, spine width and back cover together.

-A native file can be included in case of any last minute changes/adjustments needed, but please include any fonts or links necessary.
+You may submit a native file in the event that any last minute changes/adjustments are needed.
+In this case, please include any fonts or links.

-Please follow the rest of Sharpdots basic artwork guidelines as required.
+Please follow Sharpdots artwork resources guidelines as required.